MouseBiteLabs/Game-Boy-Enhance/AGBM-02 (AA Batteries)/README.md

 Usually people order speakers from Game Boy aftermarket parts sellers, [like this](https://tinyurl.com/yxxmec4w).
 But, if you would rather get a speaker from Digikey, there is one that fits perfectly in the system: [CMS-2207-18SP](https://www.digikey.com/short/1q4nr8tm).

 ## Revision History

+### Early July '26

+- Added through-hole footprint for the crystal oscillator

 ### Late June '26